 St Matthew's aims to establish a partnership with parents to promote good attendance.
 Any concerns around attendance are shared with parents and may also be discussed at parent consultation appointments or an attendance meeting if necessary.
 Parents should not keep their children away from school whilst a problem is being resolved.
-Families in particularly challenging circumstances may receive support from the Education Welfare Officer or the school's Early Intervention Family Worker.
+Families in particularly challenging circumstances may receive support from the Local Authority Attendance Officer or from an Early Intervention Family Worker.